Unfortunately, we cannot accept donations in kind, be they medicines or any other items.

 To avoid disappointment, please send us a brief description of your project in advance.
 If we haven't given prior permission, we reserve the right to demand that the campaign be stopped immediately.

 Use of the ICRC logo is subject to strict rules.
 The Red Cross emblem is first and foremost a symbol of the protection provided by the Geneva Conventions in armed conflict.
 It is very important that it continue to serve this purpose.

 For that reason, you can only use our logo if you have previously obtained our express written permission.
 We kindly ask that you submit a brief description of your campaign idea before using it.

 If we have not given permission, we reserve the right to demand that you immediately remove our logo from your website.

 For more information, please see our Guidelines on the use of the Red Cross emblem and the name and logo of the ICRC for fundraising purposes.

-In general yes, but if we have not authorized the use of our logo (see above), you can only use our name – not our logo – for the link.
+Yes.
+But if we have not authorized the use of our logo (see above), you can only use our name for the link.

 The ICRC's efforts to protect and assist the victims of armed conflict are financed exclusively by voluntary contributions.
 So we are very grateful to any company or organization that wishes to support us!